 If the customer is no longer participating in any work, training, or education activity at any level, then the Board child care contractor must enter an Activity Interruption into the child care case management system.
 The Activity Interruption Start Date immediately follows the Choices case closure date.

-Board child care contractors must be aware that the Choices program staff will outreach former Choices customers whose cases were closed for noncompliance.
+Boards must inform child care contractors that the Choices program staff will outreach former Choices customers whose cases were closed for noncompliance.
 However, Choices outreach does not indicate that a customer is participating again.
 Choices staff will send an automated referral from the workforce case management system when a Choices customer whose Choices case was previously closed begins participating again.

-Boards must be aware that Choices customers may choose to voluntarily withdraw children from CCS.
+Boards must inform staff members that Choices customers may choose to voluntarily withdraw children from CCS.

 Note: “Transitional” is no longer an eligibility category for CCS.
 However, former Choices child care recipients who are within 12 months of exiting TANF will have Low-Income priority status.
 These individuals may apply for Low-Income CCS without being placed on the waiting list, if at the time of application, they are within 12 months of exiting TANF.
 Choices staff notes the eligibility for this priority in the automated referral from the workforce case management system.
 Please refer to the table in D-301.g for more information.